jameslawler/notes/docs/software-engineering/programming/javascript/1-overview.md

 JavaScript is a lightweight interpreted programming language.
 The most common usage of JavaScript is wihin web browsers to provide client side scripting for static HTML web pages.

+These notes follow the structure from the [JavaScript roadmap](https://roadmap.sh/javascript)

 The language has the following features

 - just in time compiled